XIMDEX/xcms/install/XIMDEX_installation_guidelines.md

 The easiest way to install Ximdex is downloading the bash script `XIMDEX_INSTALL.sh` into a clean directory and run the script.
 Ximdex can also be found as TAR (or TGZ or zip) files, linux packages, virtual machines.
 The XIMDEX_INSTALL.sh script, additional flavours or old versions of Ximdex can be downloaded from http://www.ximdex.com

 Install Ximdex using one of the following methods:
 - **Recommended**: the easiest way to install Ximdex is by downloading it, setting file permissions and pointing your web browser to your Ximdex CMS to end its configuration.
-This method is described at the INSTALLATION.md file.
+This method is the described at the INSTALLATION.md file.

 - **Assisted**: the `XIMDEX_INSTALL.sh` script will ask you for the the name of the instance, installation pahts, etc.; and it will create a script called `1.-MoveXimdexToDocRoot.sh` that will run with root privileges (via sudo) or, if you want to control which commands are executed, will suggests you to run the commands from a root console.
 	- **Automatic**: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.
 A commented template setup is at install/templates/setup.conf.